c-sanders/Quaternion/README.md

 This then begs the question; if we take $\sqrt{-1}$, what is the answer?
 Is it $\pm i$, $\pm j$, or $\pm k$?
 Any of them would appear to be possible.
-Furthermore, if we consider the $i$, $j$, and $k$ axes as forming a 3-dimensional space, then any of these six points would appear to reside on the surface of a sphere whose radius is 1, and which is centred on the origin.
-Such a sphere with a unit radius - a radius in this case equal to a unit value of $1$, is called a unit sphere.
+Furthermore, if we consider the $i$, $j$, and $k$ axes as forming a 3-dimensional space, then any of these six points would appear to reside on the surface of a sphere whose radius is 1, and which is centred on the origin of these three axes.
+Such a sphere with a unit radius - a radius in this case equal to a unit value of 1, is called a unit sphere.

-But what about all of the other points that reside on the surface of this sphere, but don't reside on one of the three axes?
-Could any of these points form a sort of "composite" solution to the problem of finding $\sqrt{-1}$?
+But what about all of the other points that reside on the surface of this unit sphere, but don't happen to reside on one of the three axes?
+Do these points form a sort of "composite" solution to the problem of finding $\sqrt{-1}$?
 The answer is yes.

-Consider the following point;
+To help illustrate why, consider the following point;

 ```math
 i\frac{1}{\sqrt{3}} + j\frac{1}{\sqrt{3}} + k\frac{1}{\sqrt{3}}